GridTools/gt4py/CONTRIBUTING.md

 ## Tools

 As mentioned above, we use several tools to help us write high-quality code.
 New tools could be added in the future, especially if they do not add a large overhead to our workflow and they bring extra benefits to keep our codebase in shape.
-The most important ones that we currently rely on are:
+The most important ones which we currently rely on are:

    - [Black][black] for autoformatting source code.
    - [isort][isort] for autoformatting import statements.